Symptoms of secondary breast cancer

 - You may find yourself behaving in a way that is not usual for you

 Very rarely, breast cancer can affect the eyes.
 If you notice any problems with your eyesight, tell your doctor.
 But remember that eye problems can have many causes so it may not be due to cancer.
-And some types of hormone therapy for breast cancer can occasionally affect your vision.
+And if you are having some types of hormone therapy, chemotherapy or biological therapies, these can occasionally affect your vision.

 Question about cancer?
 Contact our information nurse team